Colossae: Persian period

 The 5th-century geographer Herodotus first mentions Colossae by name and said it was a "great city in Phrygia", which accommodates the Persian king Xerxes I while en route to wage war against the Greeks in the Greco-Persian Wars, showing the city had already reached a certain level of wealth and size by this time.

 Writing in the 5th century BC, Xenophon said Colossae was "a populous city, wealthy and of considerable magnitude".
 Strabo said the city drew great revenue from its sheep, and that the wool of Colossae gave its name to a colour, colossinus.

 In 396 BC Colossae was the site of the execution of the rebellious Persian satrap Tissaphernes, who was lured there and slain by an agent of the party of Cyrus the Younger.

-Hellenistic period

-During the Hellenistic period, the town was of some mercantile importance.

 Roman period

 By the 1st century it had dwindled greatly in size and significance.
-The city was decimated by an earthquake in the 60s AD, and was rebuilt independent of the support of Rome.
+The city was decimated by an earthquake in the 60s AD, and was rebuilt independently of the support of Rome.

-Christanity.
-Paul's letter to the Colossians points to the existence of an early Christian community.
-Colossae was home to the miracle near the Archangel church, where a sacristan named Archipos witnessed, how the Archangel Michael thwarted a plan by the heathens to destroy the church by flooding it with the waters of near-by mountain rivers.
-The Eastern Orthodox Church commemorates this feast on 6(19) September.